How to Find Your First 10 Paying Customers

 Customer #1 is the hardest thing you will do as a founder.
 It requires overcoming imposter syndrome, cold outreach anxiety, and the terror of hearing "no" from a real human who doesn't have to be polite about it.
 But every subsequent customer gets easier, because each one gives you:

 By customer #10, you won't have a marketing funnel.
 You'll have something better: a deep, precise understanding of why people buy.
-That understanding is what every funnel, every ad campaign, and every growth strategy has to be built on.
+That understanding is what gets you to your first 100 customers without spending a dollar on ads, and what every funnel, every ad campaign, and every growth strategy has to be built on.
 Without it, you're just spending money hoping something sticks.

 1tab.ai keeps your customer research, outreach notes, CRM, and tasks in one place - so the insight from every conversation feeds directly into your next action without anything getting lost in a tangle of tools.